mattxwang/qwerhacks-web-dev-workshop/README.md

     * implementing a create event
 * briefly deploying our project with Heroku

+Keep in mind that you can now use all of this knowledge to create your own app - it doesn't (and probably won't be) a chatroom!
+If you want to log data, create a social network, or interface with an embedded system, the topics we covered today can (and probably will) be super useful!

 ### Further Work/Learning

 I included two slides in the workshop on further things you can do